dbrady/rspec-junklet/README.md

 This will have the same effect as calling `let` on the named fields and setting the fieldname and a UUID to be the memoized value.

-Yes, `junk_let!` is also included here and works the same way as a call to `let!` with an identical block.
+No, `junk_let!` is NOT also included here because it doesn't really make sense until and unless we write custom generators.

 # TODO